MileHacker Logo

 Visa Categories

-• Visa-Nationalities That don't need a visa: Citizens from US, Canada, UK, Australia, NZ, Japan, and others, for visits of up TO 90 days within 180 days for tourism/business.
+• Visa-Passport Holders exempt from visas: Citizens from US, Canada, UK, Australia, NZ, Japan, and others, for stays up to 90 days within 180 days for tourism/business.

-• ETIAS (European Travel Information and Authorization System): From 2025 (date may change), visa-travelers who are exempt will need prior online authorization for a charge.
+• ETIAS (European Travel Information and Authorization System): From 2025 (date may change), visa-exempt travelers will need prior online authorization for a charge.
 This is not a visa.

 • Other Nationalities: Apply for a Schengen visa (short-stay C visa) via a French embassy/consulate.

-• IVisa and VisaHQ offer consumer visa processing services.
+• IVisa and VisaHQ offer consumer visa application services.

 Required Documentation